Metrophobe/react-primer/README.md

-## React Primer - Using State
+## React Primer - Passing Refs

 This project contains a set of react examples and are all created using [Create React App](https://github.com/facebook/create-react-app).
 Each example is set in a different branch so that you can review them separately with the root branch being a simple empty application.
 This read me will be updated accordingly when new examples are added.
 Cheers.

 This example shows how to use

-- useState hook
+- refs between components
-- events and handlers
+- refs for firing handlers
-- initialising state
-- modifying state
-- use of destructuring

 ## Available Scripts